KingGizzard/Ballotbox/agent2/README.md

 node FVM/poll/startPoll.js <pollID> <encryption-key>
 ```

-> > agent 2 adds starts the poll with a custom encryption key
+> > agent 2 starts the poll with a custom encryption key.

 ```
 node FVM/poll/castVote.js <pollID> <vote = 0 or 1> <dummyVoterIndex> <externalNullifier>
 ```

-> > dummy voter votes in the poll using agent 2 as a proxy
+> > dummy voter votes in the poll using agent 2 as a proxy.

 ```
 node FVM/poll/endPoll.js <pollID> <decryption-key>
 ```

-> > agent 2 adds starts the poll with a custom decryption key
+> > agent 2 ends the poll with a custom decryption key.
+At this point, agent 3 should be used.

 -----